Frankincense - Tradition, origin and health benefits of the resin

 • 12 – 23 % mucus/gum

 Boswellic acids are special chemical compounds that belong to the group of pentacyclic triterpenes.
 Boswellic acids can occur in an alpha and a beta configuration.
 11-keto-β-boswellic acid (KBA) and 3-acetyl-11-keto-β-boswellic acid (AKBA) belong to the beta configuration and have the highest biological activity in frankincense.
 According to the European Pharmacopoeia, effective frankincense products should contain at least 1.0% KBA and AKBA (6, 7).
 Frankincense also contains diterpenes and monoterpenes.
-They are found in essential and volatile oils and are associated with numerous health-promoting properties (5).
+They are contained in essential and volatile oils and are associated with numerous health-promoting properties (5).

-Terpenes come from turpetine, a viscous balsam that flows out of the bark and young wood of various trees when cut.
-Turpetine contains resin acids and some hydrocarbons called terpenes.
+Terpenes come from turpentine, a viscous balsam that flows out of the bark and young wood of various trees when cut.
+Turpentine contains resin acids and some hydrocarbons called terpenes.
 Terpenes are therefore substances that are mainly of plant origin and are made up of isoprene subunits.
 They give many plants characteristic, usually pleasant scents.
 In nature, terpenes have the task of attracting insects for pollination, repelling harmful predators and serving as signaling substances and growth regulators for plants (8).

 Conclusion